ChinmayeChinnappa/used_car_price_prediction_e_using_machine_learning/README.md

-# used_car_price_prediction_e_using_machine_learning
+# used_car_price_prediction_using_machine_learning

+* Worked with "uncovering-factors-that-affect-used-car-prices" dataset from Kaggle containing 371k rows across 21 categories.
-Used Cars Price Prediction Using Machine Learning algorithms like Ridge Regression, Random Forest and Gradient Boosting.
+* Created and trained a Machine model using the Ridge Regression, Random Forest and Gradient Boosting.
+* Obtained Training RMSE : 3016 , Validation RMSE : 3474, Test RMSE : 3590 on dataset, after experimenting with 4 sets of hyperparameters.